-You can proclaim a culture of wellness, but if the physical workplace doesn’t walk the talk, it’s hard to truly achieve it.
+You can say that you support employees’ well-being, but it’s hard to truly achieve if the physical workplace doesn’t walk the talk.
 Examine some of the less-healthy messages your organization might be sending—from candy bowls in breakrooms to workspaces that are not ergonomically correct.
 Remember to consider your remote employees here as well!

-One effective way to infuse well-being into an organization’s culture is to seek out people who are well-being advocates and ask them to become champions.
+To really infuse well-being into the culture, it helps to enlist some ambassadors.
+Seek out people who are well-being advocates and ask them to become champions.
 Peer pressure can be a positive force for making healthy changes, so encourage champions to participate in well-being activities and share on workplace social media.
 You can also ask champions to organize special events and actively promote them to their colleagues.

-As we said at the outset, building a culture of well-being takes time.
+Remember, a healthy company culture doesn’t happen overnight.
+It takes considerable thought, planning, and time to combine all the elements.
 But as employees start to engage with your program offerings regularly, they will see the benefits in their day-to-day lives.
 When employees become healthier, greater engagement at work typically follows—leading to increased productivity and better business results.
 Ready to get started creating your culture of well-being?
 Visit our website or contact us at firstname.lastname@example.org.